University of Auckland Faculty of Medical and Health Sciences: Research

 Rheumatic fever is a major health concern in NZ and Australia, particularly in Maori, Pacifica and Aboriginal communities, which have the highest rates in the world.
 It is a result of an immune reaction to infection by group A streptococcus.
 This vaccine project complements ongoing public health programs which contribute to high rates of disease in New Zealand and Australia.
-The University has considerable expertise in both the basic science of group A streptococcus infection and public health approaches required to take high rates of rheumatic fever as per John Fraser, Dean of the Faculty of Medical and Health sciences.
+The University has considerable expertise in both the basic science of group A streptococcus infection and public health approaches required to take high rates of rheumatic fever as per Professor John Fraser, former Dean of the Faculty of Medical and Health Sciences.